Preparation for Law School

 Collaborative Learning Environment

 At Truman, you’re part of a lively community of learners.
 In our small class setting, you develop close working relationships with dedicated professors who advise you on courses, law school and career options.
 Expand your network and meet other students with similar interests by joining any of Truman’s nearly 240 student organizations, such as the Pre-Law Club and Mock Trial Team.
 Or join the Debate Team/Forensics Team, one of the most successful and longest-running programs in the nation.

 Our Graduates Succeed

 As an undergraduate student at Truman, you get a high-quality education that provides a solid foundation for law school.
-And with a bachelor’s degree from Truman in hand, the odds of getting into law school are in your favor—our Class of 2012 law school acceptance rate was 100 percent.
+And with a bachelor’s degree from Truman in hand, the odds of getting into law school are in your favor.
 A sampling of graduate and law schools attended by our graduates includes: